cms-analysis/flashggFinalFit/README.md

 # Final Fits (lite)

+**NOTE** If using Final Fits with the output of HiggsDNA, then please switch to [this](https://github.com/cms-analysis/flashggFinalFit/tree/dev_higgsdnafinalfit) branch

 Welcome to the new Final Fits package.
 Here lies a a series of scripts which are used to run the final stages of the CMS Hgg analysis: signal modelling, background modelling, datacard creation, final statistical interpretation and final result plots.

 Slides from the flashgg tutorial series can be found [here](https://indico.cern.ch/event/963619/contributions/4112177/attachments/2151275/3627204/finalfits_tutorial_201126.pdf)